How to make a code contribution¶

 changes due to other contributions before your contributions are merged in.

-As a result, you should never do any work in your master
+As a result, you should never do any work in your main

 A full git tutorial is beyond the scope of this document but this list

 git commands you are likely to encounter in contributing

 git fetchgets the latest development version of Astropy, which you will use as the basis for making your changes.

 git branchmakes a logically separate copy of Astropy to keep track of your changes.